 Medical records managers supervise, guide, motivate and evaluate their employees--all while implementing department policies.
 They also conduct job interviews, hire staff and train new personnel.
 Other ongoing tasks may include keeping abreast of any new computer technologies or new regulations enacted by Medicare, Medicaid and insurance companies.
 This information is then delivered to all employees by e-mail, written correspondence or interdepartmental meetings.
 Medical records managers also handle fiscal operations, such as bookkeeping, budget planning and authorizing expenditures for new equipment and supplies.

 To become a medical records manager, an individual must earn a four-year bachelor's degree in health information management through a university program accredited by the Commission on the Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Accredited programs ensure that students are eligible to sit for the national certification exam to receive the Registered Health Information Administrator (RHIA) credential.
 The RHIA exam is administered by the American Health Information Management Association (AHIMA) and covers such topics as medical ethics, medical law, statistics, medical record privacy procedures, medical coding systems, medical record administration and pathophysiology.
 The 4-hour exam consists of 180 multiple-choice questions, which is scored on a pass-or-fail basis.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), medical and health services managers earned median salaries of $90,940 a year in 2013.
-The employment of such managers is expected to grow by as much as 23% between 2012 and 2022, per the BLS, which is notably faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), medical and health services managers earned a median salary of $99,730 per year in 2018.
+The employment of such managers is expected to grow by 18% between 2018 and 2028, per the BLS, which is notably faster than the average for all occupations.